Faculty and Staff Directory

 Introduction: My research focuses mostly on identifying new DBPs in drinking water, determining formation mechanisms, and integrating toxicological characterization with chemical characterization approaches.
 The overall goal of this research is to solve human health issues surrounding drinking water DBPs.
 I am also expanding my work to study and protect ecological health.

 Background: Drinking water disinfection was a triumph of the 20th Century, allowing the prevention of many waterborne illnesses, such as cholera and typhoid.
 However, an unintended consequence of killing harmful pathogens in water is the formation of DBPs in drinking water, many of which have been found to be toxic and/or carcinogenic.
-Human epidemiologic studies conducted in the U.S. and in other countries have shown increase risk for bladder cancer and the potential for early-term miscarriage and birth defects in some locations, and the DBPs responsible for these effects are currently not known.
+Human epidemiologic studies conducted in the U.S. and in other countries have shown increase risk for bladder cancer, miscarriage, and birth defects in some locations, and the DBPs responsible for these effects are currently not known.
 In addition, people can be exposed to DBPs in swimming pools and spas, and there is interest in what chemicals are formed in these scenarios.

 DBPs are formed when disinfectants (e.g., chlorine, chloramines, ozone, and chlorine dioxide) react with naturally occurring organic matter, bromide, and iodide.
 They can also form through the reaction of disinfectants with anthropogenic contaminants, such as pharmaceuticals and personal care products, hormones, pesticides, and other contaminants.
 For example, my group made the recent discovery that compounds used for medical imaging (X-ray contrast media) can react with chlorine or chloramines in drinking water treatment to form iodinated DBPs, which are the most toxic DBPs identified to-date.
 X-ray contrast media are non-toxic to humans in their parent form, and are excreted within ~24 hr.
 They subsequently enter a wastewater treatment plant and are very resistant to degradation, such that high levels are released to rivers and streams (up to 100 ppb) and can enter drinking water source waters to form these highly toxic DBPs.